wilvk/blog-hugo/content/posts/python-hex-strings.md

 ## Hex characters in a string, in a byte array, etc.

-Values in a string can also be represented by their hexadecimal equivalent by escaping the value with '\x', as shown.
+Values in a string can also be represented by their hexadecimal equivalent by escaping the value with `\x`, as shown.

 ```python
  string = '\x4a\x82\xfd\xfe\xff\x00'